Editor's note: This article has been updated for accuracy regarding platform support and pricing.

-The Check Point Software Next Generation Threat Prevention Appliances are the latest in a long line of security products from the vendor whose brand is synonymous with firewalls.
-Check Point has one of the best united threat management approaches, providing solid products -- both for the high and low ends of the market -- with the essential features enterprises look for.
+The Check Point Software Next Generation Threat Prevention Appliances are the latest in a long line of security products from the vendor, whose brand is synonymous with firewalls.
+Check Point has one of the best united threat management, or UTM, approaches, providing solid products -- both for the high and low ends of the market -- with the essential features enterprises look for.

-Check Point Software Technologies Ltd. sells 14 different models of its rather oddly named Next Generation Threat Prevention Appliances.
-They have a range of 10 1-Gigabit Ethernet ports on the smallest unit to 37 1 GbE and 12 10 GbE ports on the largest unit.
+Check Point Software Technologies Ltd. sells 17 different models of its rather oddly named Next Generation Threat Prevention Appliances.
+They have a range of 10 1 Gigabit Ethernet (GbE) ports on the smallest unit to 37 1 GbE and 13 10 GbE ports on the largest unit.

-Additionally, Check Point has a smaller model, called the UTM-1, that runs the same software but is suitable for small and branch offices.
-This is the latest version of a long line of Check Point UTMs that uses the company's "software blade" architecture, which is a fancy way of saying that it packages and bundles various features for network protection or Web-filtering appliances.
+Additionally, Check Point has a smaller model, called the UTM-1 Edge N Industrial Appliance, which runs the same software, but is designed for industrial Ethernet and SCADA environments.
+This is the latest version of a long line of Check Point UTM appliances that use the company's "software blade" architecture, which is a fancy way of saying it packages and bundles various features for network protection or Web-filtering appliances.

-One of the things I like about Check Point's products is that the software architecture is the same whether an organization buys a high-end box or a small office box.
+One of the things I like about Check Point UTM products is that the software architecture is the same whether an organization buys a high-end box or a small office box.
 That consistency not only eases management, but also allows an organization to put more faith in the product as a whole.
-It also offers a leading-edge user interface that is clean, easy to understand and has the best-looking and clearest menus of any of the boxes I have used.
-Its policy creation tools are also straightforward and it's easy to understand the inherent workflow, unlike the tools on Juniper's SRX or Dell's SonicWall.
+It also offers a leading-edge user interface that is clean, easy to understand, and has the best-looking and clearest menus of any of the boxes I have used.
+Its policy-creation tools are also straightforward, and it's easy to understand the inherent workflow -- unlike the tools on Juniper's SRX or Dell's SonicWall.
 It also works well with mixed Mac and Windows networks.

 Unlike Juniper, Check Point doesn't hide its advanced settings in a command-line interface.
 Instead, everything is accessible from its Web interface.
 If an enterprise needs extra features, such as setting up a failover link or changing the priority of a particular security policy, it isn't too hard to find the right menu option to accomplish the task.

-Based on my previous testing of various Check Point appliances, they deliver both the protection features as well as the ease of configuration and use that enterprises would expect from a leading-edge UTM vendor.
+Based on my previous testing of various Check Point UTM appliances, they deliver both the protection features, as well as the ease of configuration and use that enterprises would expect from a leading-edge UTM vendor.